CloudSecurityAlliance/IoT-Medical-Cloud/Telesurgery/attackFlows/Patient-Centered-Categories.md

 **We want to ensure that patient privacy is protected**
 - Attack Flow: Attacker gains unauthorized access to PHI data
+- -perhaps local data (PHI) for performance issues;
+- --- verify with manufacturer, maybe on the hard drive, etc...

+Add: Loss of power to the device...
+- reliance of industrial control system support
+- --- Attacker modifies hvac settings in operating room
+- --- other OT devices as well...
+- --- medical air (needed for some devices in operating room; used to mix gasses
+- ---humidity
+- ---pressure sensors to keep positive/negative airflow to room
+- ---water needed to run
+- ---temp regulation
+-

+Add to introduction: scope anything that would disrupt the operation would be in scope...
+Add to introduction: our methodology - public vs theoretical attacks....

+wherever we can cite a public attack is best;

 **Add another category for setup of attacks; staging of malicious files, etc... phishing, ... **